GraphScope/GART/docs/notes/architecture.rst

 In order to convert data logs from different *relational* data sources and update the real-time graph data, GART is architecturally divided into three main layers:

 - **Pre-processing layer (Data Source)**:
-Capturer is responsible for capturing logs from different data sources (need to get the corresponding permissions of the data source, such as slave permissions in MySQL), and Parser needs to convert the binlog format of different data sources into a unified format of transaction log (TxnLog).
+The capturer is responsible for capturing logs from different data sources (need to get the corresponding permissions of the data source, such as slave permissions in MySQL), and Parser needs to convert the binlog format of different data sources into a unified format of transactional log (TxnLog).
 It is responsible for converting primary keys in relational data to IDs of vertices or edges in the graph.
 It also ensures that in cases where logs may be out of order (distributed logs, streaming data, etc.), the logs are put in order for data recovery, ensuring the consistency of the graph data.